How to Record a Credit Memo Journal Entry

 You are here:

 Not everyone knows how to record an accounting entry, which is why we have written this article.
 It helps record a certain transaction to maintain the financial statements.
-Plus, we have also shared how to make an entry if you are a client in the case of the credit memorandum issue.
+Plus, we have also shared how to make an entry if you are a client in the case of the credit memo issue.

 So let’s know both the seller and the buyer side.